alisonjo2786/documentation/source/_docs/wordpress-export.md

 ---
 In most situations, you shouldn't need to manually export your WordPress site in order to migrate to Pantheon.
 Follow the recommended process within [Migrate Sites to Pantheon](/docs/migrate/), which uses the Pantheon Migration plugin.

+The following scenarios are exceptions to the recommended process and require [manually migrating](https://pantheon.io/docs/migrate-manual/) the site:

 * **Large Drupal Site Archive**: Site archive is greater than the guided migration import limit of 500MB.
 * **Preserve Git History**: You'd like to preserve your site's existing Git commit history.
 * **[WordPress Site Networks](/docs/migrate-wordpress-site-networks/)**